-Upon the effectiveness of the registration statement of which this prospectus forms a part, we will establish an audit committee of the board of directors.
+We have established an audit committee of the board of directors.
 The members of our audit committee will be Juliette Hickman, Sarah Brown and Zack Werner.
 Juliette Hickman will serve as chairman of the audit committee.

 Each member of the audit committee is financially literate and our board of directors has determined that Juliette Hickman qualifies as an "audit committee financial expert" as defined in applicable SEC rules and has accounting or related financial management expertise.